faruk-guler/Kubernetes/RKE2/RKE2-Install.md

 - In general, RKE2 should work on any Linux distribution that uses systemd and iptables.
 - Windows Support requires choosing Calico or Flannel as the CNI for the RKE2 cluster
 - The Windows Server Containers feature needs to be enabled for the RKE2 Windows agent to work.
+- It is always recommended to have an odd number of server nodes.
 -
 - https://docs.rke2.io/install/requirements